Buying a ski property in France FAQs

 What are the buying options in France?

-• Second Home: In France, you can purchase a property as a second home without any obligation to rent it out (unless it is specifically stated as part of the ski resort regulations, called the mountain law (Loi Montagne).
-This allows for personal use throughout the year and almost all properties in France are freehold.
+Second Home: In France, you can purchase a property as a second home without any obligation to rent it out (unless it is specifically stated as part of the ski resort regulations, called the mountain law or Loi Montagne).
+This allows for personal use throughout the year, and almost all properties in France are freehold.

-• Main residence: You can live all year round and make your ski property your main residence.
-However, if you live for more than six months a year in France, you become a French tax resident.
-Some exceptions with properties classified as tourist residence.
+Main Residence: You can live year-round and make your ski property your main residence.
+However, if you live for more than six months per year in France, you become a French tax resident.
+Some exceptions apply with properties classified as tourist residences.

-• Yes, EU citizens have the right to buy property anywhere in France including in the French Alps.
+Yes, EU citizens have the right to buy property anywhere in France, including in the French Alps.
 The process is generally straightforward and facilitated by a notary public.
-We offer the services of an English-speaking notary free of charge, contact us for more info.
+We offer the services of an English-speaking notary free of charge—contact us for more information.

 Can non-EU citizens buy property in France?

-• Non-EU citizens can purchase property in France.
+Non-EU citizens can purchase property in France.
 Unlike other countries, France does not restrict property purchases based on nationality.
-However, non-EU buyers may need to complete additional paperwork and might be subject to financial scrutiny.
-This is, however, usually not the case.
-British clients are considered like EU in most cases.
+However, non-EU buyers may need to complete additional paperwork and might be subject to financial scrutiny, though this is usually not the case.
+British clients are considered like EU citizens in most cases.

 What is the purchase process for buying property in France?